 The Faculty Senate Subcommittee on Convocation and Commencement Policies and Procedures makes the following recommendations:

-1. The practice of seating faculty in two separate blocks should cease.
-In an effort to portray unity and solidarity, university faculty should be seated together as a single faculty.
-Tenure and rank, important and noteworthy accomplishments, may be acknowledged and honored by seating arrangements within the single block of faculty seating.
+1. The practice of seating tenured faculty apart from untenured faculty should cease.
+University faculty should be seated together as a single faculty.
 Separate seating seems unnecessary, arbitrary and inconsistent with values of the university.